Pickled Politics would like to wish our readers a very Merry Christmas.

 Some suitable music to mark the occasion:

-Nusrat Fateh Ali Khan singing “The Face of Love”, accompanied by Eddie Vedder of the American rock group Pearl Jam and Nusrat’s nephew Rahat Fateh Ali Khan.
+Nusrat Fateh Ali Khan singing “The Face of Love”, accompanied by Eddie Vedder of the American rock group Pearl Jam and Nusrat’s nephew Rahat Fateh Ali Khan (by richards).
 The song is from the Oscar-nominated film Dead Man Walking.

 The simple Urdu/Hindi lyrics mean “What is living without love ?
 Since you have come into this world, love each other”.